Denmark in the Eurovision Song Contest 2022

-Denmark participated in the Eurovision Song Contest 2022 in Turin, Italy, with "The Show" performed by the band Reddi.
+Denmark was represented at the Eurovision Song Contest 2022 with the song "The Show" performed by the band Reddi.
 The Danish broadcaster DR organised the national final Dansk Melodi Grand Prix 2022 in order to select the Danish entry.
 Eight songs competed in a televised show where "The Show" performed by Reddi was the winner as decided upon through two rounds of public voting.

 Denmark was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 12, "The Show" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Denmark placed thirteenth out of the 17 participating countries in the semi-final with 55 points.